elgentos/magento2-rumvision/README.md

 ## Main Functionalities
-Magento2 extension for the frontend implementation of RUMvision
+Magento2 extension for the frontend implementation of RUMvision.
+You can find more information about rumvision on this page: https://www.rumvision.com/.

 ## Installation
  - Install the module composer by running `composer(2) require elgentos/module-rumvision`